mrmarkuz/nethserver-postal/README.rst

 Todos
 =====

-* backup - maybe use local mariadb to have it included in backup
+* backup - backup volumes or db
-* postal systemd service
-* create postal.yml template instead of sed because file may change in a future version
-* create services
+* create services for opening firewall
 * set ports in config files from services